Last updated on

 In the security and defence field, the Global Strategy identified three priorities: responding to external conflicts, building capacity in partner countries and protecting the Union and its citizens.

 A decisive Common Foreign and Security Policy (CFSP) requires adequate autonomous capacity to assess the strategic context and to conduct external operations.
-From this point of view, retaining and preserving the EU's own defence industry is also a necessity.
+From this point of view, retaining and preserving the EU's own defence industry is also a necessity, even essential against the background of the return of an armed conflict on European soil.

 Trade, humanitarian aid and development cooperation are also key areas for the international actions undertaken by the EU.